Kyfafyd/kyfafyd.github.io/_pages/about.md

 ## News
+- **[05/2025]** One paper on high-resolution laparoscopy video generation is accepted by Computer Assisted Surgery.
 - **[02/2025]** Serving as reviewer for NeurIPS 2025.
 - **[02/2025]** One paper on controllable character video generation is on [arXiv](https://www.arxiv.org/abs/2502.08189) and [github](https://github.com/AnyCharV/AnyCharV).
 - **[01/2025]** One paper accepted by IEEE JBHI.